GET MORE MONEY: 3 Things You Need to Know about the State Farm Claim Process

 One Surefire Way to Get the Most Out of Your Personal Injury Claim

 State Farm is the biggest auto insurer in the nation, making hundreds of millions in profit each year.
 The Warshafsky legal team includes former insurance industry attorneys, and we know insurance companies don’t make huge profits by offering to pay the full value of customers’ claims.
 Not without a fight.

 State Farm isn’t evil, but they are a business first and a “good neighbor” second.
-If you’ve been injured in a car crash or hit and run accident, your best chance of recovering the money you deserve is with an experienced personal injury attorney.
+If you’ve been injured in a car wreck or hit and run accident, your best chance of recovering the money you deserve is with an experienced personal injury attorney.
 Like the best kind of neighbor, Warshafsky Law protects your rights.

 INJURED?
 It IS About The Money.®